 BEAR Archive is a cost effective and energy efficient archive for the long-term retention of completed research data.

-BEAR Research Data Network caters for the fast transmission of exceptional data volumes, generated by specific scientific equipment on campus.
+BEAR Research Data Network caters for the fast transmission of exceptionally large data volumes, generated by specific scientific equipment on campus.

 BEAR Software provides researchers with advice, coaching, and coding services from Research Software Engineers.

 BEAR Plus is additional computational resources available to Birmingham researchers through the Tier2 regional centres, including Baskerville (hosted at the University), and other national resources.

-Exclusive BEAR enables research groups with demanding or time-sensitive workloads to buy centrally managed and dedicated compute capacity.
+Exclusive and Priority BEAR enable research groups with demanding or time-sensitive workloads to buy centrally managed and dedicated or priority compute capacity.
 Costs for management and all supporting infrastructure (racks, switches and of course electricity) are usually met by IT Services.

 This short video provides a quick intro to the BEAR services and the Research Engagement and Data Group (REDG).

 BEAR Storage Services